ToPa451/PillPal/README.md

 A currently registered `notify.mobile_app_…` service can be selected directly as a notification target.
 Pill★Pal updates this selection upon later registration or removal of a service.
 A valid notify service **or** the active native person-specific entity **Intake Due** suffices as a reminder channel.
 A warning appears only if both channels are missing for regular medication; dashboard, entity, and log use the exact same logic.

-Critical reminders use the alarm default values from R4.0.17 again and list each medication with a bullet point on its own line.
+Critical reminders list each medication with a bullet point on its own line.
 Successful helper/button loggings receive a non-alarming 10-second mobile confirmation.
 Result and rejection messages after a companion action do not have a forced short display duration.
 Logging directly within the personal or administrative dashboard clears the alarm, but intentionally produces no additional mobile confirmation.

 After `TAKE` or `SKIP` via a companion action, the feedback response states the next open intake slot or the complete daily cycle.
 If a subsequent slot is already due, its newly bound actions are directly available within this response. `SKIP` additionally confirms that stock remained unchanged.
 Upon automatically transitioning to "Missed", Pill★Pal stops repeating and clears the exact old slot notification.